reitzig/ltx2any/README.md

 ### TikZ externalization ###

-Here is what you need to do in order get externalization running.
+TikZ can externalize images so that they do not have to be rebuilt every run; this can save quite some compilation time.
+We support TikZ externalisation as long as LaTeX engines are used.
+Here is what you need to do in order get it running.

  * Read section IV.32 in [the pgfmanual](http://mirrors.ctan.org/graphics/pgf/base/doc/generic/pgf/pgfmanual.pdf).
  * Make sure you use the `list and make` mode, that is your file specifies: